JeongSeoJin/old-profile/project-c-qdd-actuator/c-qdd-actuator.md

 Precise assembly is critical to minimize backlash and ensure the longevity of the reducer.
 I implemented distinct **tolerance strategies** based on the material properties of each component.

 ### 4.1 Bearing Installation & Fits
-For the housing components printed in PA-CF12 (Carbon Fiber Nylon), I designed a **0.1mm interference fit**.
+For the housing components printed in PA-CF12 (Carbon Fiber Nylon), I designed a 0.1mm interference fit.
 This accounts for the material's slight compliance and thermal shrinkage during printing, ensuring a secure press-fit without cracking the part.

-Conversely, for the CNC-machined Aluminum parts, a tighter **0.02mm interference fit** was applied due to the metal's rigidity.
+Conversely, for the CNC-machined Aluminum parts, a tighter 0.02mm interference fit was applied due to the metal's rigidity.
 To prevent any micro-movements or slippage under high torque loads, I reinforced these metal-to-bearing interfaces with a thin application of JB Weld epoxy.

 ### 4.2 Output Mechanism